Skip to content

 Conchobar mac Nessa

-Those who read ancient Ulster stories would be familiar with King Conchobar, a king who features predominantly in the Ulster cycle.
-The Ulster Cycle is one of 4 cycles in Irish myth relating to a different time period.
-The other 3 are called the Mythological Cycle, the Fenian Cycle, and the Historical Cycle.
+Those who read ancient Ulster stories will be familiar with King Conchobar, an Irish king predominantly featured in the Ulster cycle.
+The Ulster Cycle is one of four cycles in Irish myth relating to different periods.
+The other three are the Mythological Cycle, the Fenian Cycle, and the Historical Cycle.

-A trip to Armagh will provide lots of opportunities to find out about the mighty king of Ulster.
+A trip to Armagh will provide many opportunities to learn more about the mighty King of Ulster.

 Dermot MacMurrough